A multishift, multipole rational QZ method with aggressive early deflation: Aggressive early deflation

 \section{Aggressive early deflation}

-Aggressive early deflation (AED) significantly speeds up the convergence of the QR \cite{Braman2002a} and QZ \cite{Kagstrom2007} methods by identifying deflatable eigenvalues before classical deflation criteria are able to detect them.
-This avoids the reuse of converged shifts in subsequent iterations, thereby initiating convergence of other eigenvalues sooner.
+Aggressive early deflation (AED) significantly speeds up the convergence of the QR \cite{Braman2002a} and QZ \cite{Kagstrom2007} methods by identifying deflatable eigenvalues before classical deflation criteria are able to detect them: We will check whether the eigenvalues of leading and trailing principal subpencils are eigenvalues of the original pencil.

-In this section, we describe how aggressive early deflation is implemented for the RQZ method.
-The process exists out of $3$ stages and is summarized in \Cref{fig:aed}.
-Because the shifts lead to convergence in the bottom-right corner of the pencil and the poles cause convergence in the upper-left corner, AED can be performed at both sides of the pencil.
-We present the description of the AED process simultaneously for the upper-left and bottom-right sides of the pencil, but they can be treated separately in a practical implementation.
-The deflation window sizes are $w_e$ for the bottom-right side and $w_s$ for the upper-left side of the pencil.
-The window sizes are chosen such that they cover an integer number of blocks, avoiding thereby subdivision of $2{\times}2$ blocks.
+Because the shift-poles lead to convergence in the bottom-right corner of the pencil and the poles cause convergence in the upper-left corner, AED can be performed at both sides of the pencil.
+We present the description of the AED process only for the upper-left sides of the pencil, the bottom-right proceeds similarly.

+The deflation window sizes are $w_e$ for the bottom-right and $w_s$ for the upper-left side of the pencil, they are chosen to cover an integer number of blocks, avoiding thereby subdivision of blocks.
 The deflation windows are shown in Pane I of \Cref{fig:aed}.
+The window sizes used in our practical implementation are found in \Cref{sec:heuristics}.